kokes/kb/README.md

 Raise your hand if you only use IPython for syntax highlighting, easier help dialog, and multiline support.
 Turns out [it has a lot more features](https://youtu.be/3i6db5zX3Rw).

 Mypy [has generics and interfaces](https://www.youtube.com/watch?v=UQo-ebJk4a4).

+#### Go

+It’s a bit annoying that Go can’t mock, so you have to do all this [interface kungfu](https://www.youtube.com/watch?v=_NKQX-TdNMc&feature=share).
+But at least it’s more explicit.

+A very nice and clear explanation of [how maps are implemented in Go](https://dave.cheney.net/2018/05/29/how-the-go-runtime-implements-maps-efficiently-without-generics).

+A frustrating thing about inlining in Go is that there's a fairly arbitrary cost model and you sometimes end up fighting it (lookup George Tankersley's talks on YouTube).
+There have been tons of discussions about whether or not it should be user configurable, if inlining hints should happen at the call sites or function definitions etc. It's quite a nice discussion that helps people understand the toolchain.
+It also goes to show that while a self hosted build system is nice, you forgo decades of gcc/llvm optimisations. https://github.com/golang/go/issues/17566

+#### JavaScript

+- A great talk by the creator of Node.js.
+[What he regrets and what he’d do differently.](https://youtu.be/M3BM9TB-8yA)

+#### WebAssembly

+I've been following the developments of WebAssembly a bit over the past few years, but I haven't seen such a convincing and clear explanation as to why it's a big deal.
+This is a great presentation in terms of clarity, content, and form.
+Thanks, @callahad. https://www.youtube.com/watch?v=TGo3vJVTlyQ